TounSec/Le-Monde-du-Flipper-Zero/content/post/art-1/index.en.md

 ### 🔎 NFC

 *NFC* technology can be used, for example, to emulate a specific contactless payment card.
 This allows you to simulate contactless payment transactions and analyze the communication protocols used between the contactless payment terminal and the emulated card.
-We can then check if the protocols are properly secured and if sensitive data is transmitted.
+You can check are properly secured and if sensitive data is transmitted.

 </br>